teqnot/pachkaites/README.md

 **/channel** - command that allows the user to leave their Telegram channel

 As it can be known, the Instagram was basically banned in Russia.
 Because of that a lot of people made a decision about moving their lifestyle to the Telegram channels.
-This command was implemented only about 2 weeks ago to help all of the "Pachkaites" users to collect a reliable database of their channels, that were later published in the main newspaper channel
+This command was implemented on the 3rd of March to help all of the "Pachkaites" users to collect a reliable database of their channels, that were later published in the main newspaper channel